roberto-mazor/Teste-login-do-google/readme.md

 ### Configuração do Arquivo app.json

-Ajustamos o manifesto do Expo para declarar a identidade única do aplicativo no ecossistema Android e injetar as propriedades nativas de compilação:
+Ajustado o manifesto do Expo para declarar a identidade única do aplicativo no ecossistema Android e injetar as propriedades nativas de compilação:

 ```json
 {